cu-recordlinkage/family_linkage/README.md

 ### Error Handling
 - Comprehensive logging at all stages
-- Graceful handling of missing data
+- Handling of missing data
 - Database connection pooling and retry logic
 - Progress tracking with elapsed time